 Baseball is often regarded as one of the best sports to bet on due to the huge wealth of statistical data that is created.
 Sabermetrics, the name given to a particular type of statistical analysis used in baseball, has become a key component of the game from a coaching and scouting perspective and similar, related theories have been used with regards to betting.

 Because teams and players play so many games there is a huge wealth of data about how any player or team performs in any given situation.
-By studying and researching this information you should be able to gain a critical edge and make a long-term profit.
+By studying and researching this information you should be able to gain a critical edge and make a long-term net win.
 Of course, the bookies also have access to this same data but as there is so much out there it is possible, in fact easy, for them to miss or overlook something – and that’s your cue to cash in.

 One more specific tip is to understand the link between the run line and the total runs odds.
 For example, a 1.5 run head start should be worth a lot more in a game with a total runs number of 6.5, than it would be in a match where the bookies are expecting 11.5 runs.
 This gives you an opportunity to find some real value on the underdog at times.